-Your readings will be available in the Library Course Reserves module on Blackboard.
-This is a single list of your assigned course materials that makes it easy to access articles, ebooks, chapter/excerpts, web links, and media resources in one place.
+Your readings will be available in Library Course Reserves as a single list of your assigned course materials, making it it easy for students to to access articles, ebooks, chapter/excerpts, web links, and media resources in one place.

 Accessing your assigned readings

-If requested, we will email you the PDF files of scanned journal articles or book chapters for you to post in Blackboard or a similar password-protected course management system.
+Uploading material on your own?
+If requested, we will email you the PDF files of scanned journal articles or book chapters for you to post in Quercus or a similar password-protected course management system.